wko27/blog/_posts/2017-10-10-Synchronous_Writes_in_Firebase.md

 locations:
 ---

-[Firebase Realtime Database](https://firebase.google.com/) is a lovely key-value tree-structured database that we're using to build our app.

-This blog post is focused on the[Java API](https://github.com/firebase/firebase-admin-java) which we use on the server-side.
+This post is focused on the [Firebase Admin Java API](https://github.com/firebase/firebase-admin-java) which we use to build services to support our app.

+[Firebase Realtime Database](https://firebase.google.com/) is a lovely key-value tree-structured database.
 To write a value in Firebase, you can simply do:

 ```
 FirebaseDatabase database = FirebaseDatabase.getInstance();